After the Avatar: Tilly Norwood and the Representation Market

 A face designed to circulate

-Norwood’s significance is not only that she can be made to look persuasive.
-It is that she is designed to travel frictionlessly through an attention economy whose primary currency is the recognisable face.
-In a culture shaped by casting headshots, fashion campaigns, influencer posts and short-form video, the face has become both content and interface: a surface on which audiences project intimacy, trust and narrative.
+Norwood’s significance extends beyond her ability to look persuasive.
+She is designed to travel frictionlessly through an attention economy whose primary currency is the recognisable face.
+In a culture shaped by casting headshots, fashion campaigns, influencer posts and short-form video, the face has become both content and interface: a surface on which audiences project intimacy, trust and personal narrative.

 Visual art has long interrogated this engineered intimacy.
-From Pop’s appropriation of celebrity photography to Cindy Sherman’s serial self-stagings, the medium has repeatedly returned to the unsettling truth that personality is often a visual effect.
+From Pop’s appropriation of celebrity photography to Cindy Sherman’s serial self-stagings, artists have repeatedly returned to the unsettling truth that personality is often a visual effect.
 Norwood accelerates that truth into an operational business model.
-She is not photographed; she is produced—manufacturing plausibility.
+She is not photographed; she is produced, and her product is plausibility.

 The return of the composite